bgriffen/wombat/docs/docs/index.md

 !!! warning

-    The developer has no prior geospatial experience and so your mileage may vary. smile:
+    The developer has no prior geospatial experience and so your mileage may vary. :smile:
     This project is a "learn by doing" exercise and very much a *work in progress*.

 ## Datasets